anthonywong611/SF-Transactions-Modeling/README.md

    5.1 - Attach the Redshift role to the cluster
       5.1.1 - Policy for working with S3 bucket
       5.1.2 - Redshift full access
+   5.2 - Create a security group that routes inbound traffic to port 5439

 Cloud Steps:
 1. Set up star schema in the Redshift DW